signl4/docs/integrations/prtg/prtg.md

 You can configure the PRTG integration with SIGNL4 as follows.

-We describe here two ways to integrate SIGNL4 with PRTG, via HTTP request and via email.
+Here, we describe two ways to integrate SIGNL4 with PRTG, via HTTP request and via email.

 ![PRTG Notification Template](prtg-notification-template.png)